atlassistant/pytlas/docs/writing_skills/handler.rst

   from pytlas import intent

-  # Remember we have defined this handler in the training section with %[lights_on]
+  # Remember we have defined this intent in the training section with %[lights_on]

   @intent('lights_on')
   def my_handler(request):